 Drought is a normal part of virtually all-climatic regimes, including areas with high and low average rainfall.
 Texas generally and Angelina County specifically, are not immune from the occurrence or effects of drought.
 Agricultural irrigators and municipal water supplies are primarily dependent on groundwater resources.
 As severe droughts may affect the groundwater table, the risks associated with drought are county wide and not confined to any particular community or discreet geographic region of the county.
-The map below shows Angelina County within a region of east Texas that contains some soil landscapes considered vulnerable to drought impacts.
+The maps below show Angelina County within a region of east Texas with no current drought impacts (Angelina County outlined in blue, and green, respectively).